HYPERDIRE: HYPERgeometric functions DIfferential REduction: MATHEMATICA based packages for differential reduction of generalized hypergeometric functions pFq, F1,F2,F3,F4: Differential reduction of Appell hypergeometric functions

-where $j=2,3,4$, $\vec{m}$ is a set of integers, $\vec{A}$ is a set of parameters, $R,S,P_i,Q_i$ are some polynomials and $\theta_x = x \partial_x (\theta_y = y \partial_y)$.
+where $j=2,3,4$, $\vec{m}$ is a set of integers, $\vec{A}$ is a set of parameters, $R,S,P_i,Q_i$ are some polynomials, and $\theta_x = x \partial_x (\theta_y = y \partial_y)$.

-However, there is a special subset of values of parameters when the results of differential reduction, Eqs.~(\ref{reductionf1}) and (\ref{reductionf234}), have a simpler form.
-This set of exceptional values of parameters can be defined from (i) condition that the hypergeometric function entering in the l.h.s. of Eqs.~(\ref{inverseF1:a})-(\ref{inverseF1:c}), (\ref{inverseF2:a})-(\ref{inverseF2:c1}), (\ref{inverseF3:a1})-(\ref{inverseF3:c}), (\ref{inverseF4:a}), (\ref{inverseF4:c1}), is expressible in terms of simpler hypergeometric functions (e.g. Gauss hypergeometric functions); (ii), condition that some of the coefficients entering in the inverse differential relations are equal to zero(infinity).
+However, there is a special subset of values of parameters for which the results of the differential reduction, Eqs.~(\ref{reductionf1}) and (\ref{reductionf234}), have simpler forms.
+This set of exceptional values of parameters can be defined from (i) the condition that the hypergeometric function entering the l.h.s. of Eqs.~(\ref{inverseF1:a})--(\ref{inverseF1:c}), (\ref{inverseF2:a})--(\ref{inverseF2:c1}), (\ref{inverseF3:a1})--(\ref{inverseF3:c}), (\ref{inverseF4:a}), and (\ref{inverseF4:c1}), is expressible in terms of simpler hypergeometric functions (e.g. Gauss hypergeometric functions); (ii) the condition that some of the coefficients entering the inverse differential relations are equal to zero(infinity).

-For Appell's hypergeometric functions, $F_1,F_2,F_3$ and $F_4$, the exceptional set of parameters are enumerated in Table~\ref{tab:2}.
+For the Appell hypergeometric functions $F_1,F_2,F_3,$ and $F_4$, the exceptional sets of parameters are listed in Table~\ref{tab:2}.

-It is not surprising that the set of exceptional values of the parameters coincides with the set of parameters defining the condition of irreducibility of monodromy group of the corresponding hypergeometric functions (see \cite{monodromy} and references therein).
-We are expecting that the condition of irreducibility of the Mellin-Barnes integral \cite{beukers} can be used as a criterion of irreducibility of Feynman Diagram.
+It is not surprising that the set of exceptional values of parameters coincides with the set of parameters defining the condition of irreducibility of the monodromy group of the corresponding hypergeometric functions (see Ref.~\cite{monodromy} and references therein).
+The condition of irreducibility of Mellin-Barnes integrals \cite{beukers} is related to the criterion of irreducibility of Feynman diagrams \cite{KK2012}.